How I Came to Do What I Do

 I have been a animal lover since I was born.

 My mom tells me stories about how I used to call to our cats as a small baby.
 As most babies would, I simply mimicked they way I heard her call them.
 We had animals my whole life.
 Mostly cats and dogs with the occasional abandoned baby bird or bunny we would rescue and rehabilitate.
 I was obsessed with them all.
-I spent countless hours playing with our animals, building them beds, creating hideouts in our woods, reading them books (I had a cocker spaniel that especially liked Dr Suess), and making them crafts.
-What cat doesn’t like macaroni art, right?
+I spent countless hours playing with our animals, building them beds, creating hideouts in our woods, reading them books, and making them crafts.
 I often rode our quad down the road to visit our neighbor's horses and bring them apples.
 I must have drove my mom nuts with the apples I went through, but she never said if I did.
 My Mom is where my love of animals comes from.
-She definitely got it.
+She definitely passed this trait to me.

 Then, finally at 34 I felt ready.

-I researched many, many dog breeds and landed on Labradors--maybe boring to some and certainly the most common breed.
-My husband even referred to them as “vanilla” one time when he was trying to convince me to get a German Shepard.
-I considered it, as I considered many breeds.
-But the Labrador was just the best fit.
+I researched many, many dog breeds and landed on Labradors--maybe boring to some, and certainly the most common breed.
+My husband even referred to them as “vanilla” one time.
+The Labrador is just the best fit for me.
 I have always preferred large breeds.
-Plus, Labradors are very trainable; they want to please, they are great with kids, they are great with other dogs, they love people, they love to play fetch and they love to swim.
+Plus, Labradors are very trainable, they want to please, they are great with kids, they are great with other dogs, they love people, they love to play fetch and they love to swim.
 I mean, they REALLY love to swim.
 Anyone that knows me knows that water and the beach are my love language.
-My favorite thing in the world is to go to the beach with my girls, play some fetch, and swim, swim, swim.
+My favorite thing in the world is to go to the beach with my dogs, play some fetch, and swim, swim, swim.
 I am very fortunate in that my in-laws have a private home in Grand Haven MI right on the lake.
 I hope they never move.

 Now we could start our life together.
 We trained, we walked, we talked, we played, we ate, we loved and I researched... a little.
 She was one of the sweetest things had I ever met, so well behaved, and so smart.
 I found out a few weeks after having her that she is a Fox Red lab, and I had never heard of a such a thing.
 It should have been a red flag that her breeder apparently hadn’t either.
 But I was still learning and I had much further to go than I ever imagined.
 I thought that breeding was very organic and natural.
 I had no idea yet how complicated it really is.
 Unfortunately I would learn the hard way, but I will get to that later.